bubdm/etlbox.docu/ETLBoxDocu/articles/connectors/syncing_merge.md

 In this example, we will start the scenario "Full".
 That means that we will load all data from the source, and expect the merge to delete records that aren't delivered.

 Now what happens if we let this flow run?
-First of all, all records will be loaded from the destination into a memory object and compared with the source data.
+First, all records will be loaded from the destination into a memory object and compared with the source data.
 Within the memory object, the DBMerge will identify: